salatfreak/pyromaniac/docs/components-python.md

 with these fields missing.

 Lastly, the *GLOBAL* variable is a dict, shared by all components throughout the compilation of the configuration.
+While this is not the purest approach to sharing information between components, it can be the simplest in some cases.
-Using global state is discouraged.
-Pass state around using component arguments and return values instead whenever possible.
+Consider passing state around using component arguments and return values instead.

 ## Referencing Components and Local Files
 You can reference directories and components by their name and execute them